anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 * Ability to Control (or manipulate), manifestations of RM/RA/RI for the purposes to adjust the test environment, and respective cases, scenarios, and apparatus, to support actual test validations
-* Ability to monitor, measure, and report, Validations performed against a target, controlled system under test
+* Ability to monitor, measure, and report validations performed against a controlled system under test

 In addition, respective Entrance criteria is a prerequisite which needs to be satisfied for infrastructure and CNFs to be considered **Testable**.